aliencaocao/TIL-2024/nlp/README.md

 - Accuracy: 0.9978597402597402
 - Speed Score: 0.8079942874074074 = 17min16s likely due to a few more retries

+new prompt format upgraded: prevent missing quote on heading, prevent premature split by repeat when detected heading or tool in the 2nd half, check for existence of target/tool in prompt to prevent hallucination.
+Retry if not found.
+Fix rare "None" treated as string but not None.
+- NLP mean score: 0.9999047619047619
+- NLP detailed score: {'heading': 1.0, 'target': 1.0, 'tool': 0.9997142857142857}

 ## TIL Trained Gorilla OpenFunctionsV2 EXL 5.0bit hb6 calibrated on default set, eval on full train set
 **Have bug** where target field may be missing, causing entire sample to be empty **Eval on train set, not representative!**